-Appropriate Plumbing:
+Appropriate Plumbing

 Installed plumbing must meet the requirements of the facility, and must be constructed in conformance with the plumbing code, regarding sizing, drains and back flow prevention.
-Temporary arrangements should be reviewed and approved by the health department.
+Temporary arrangements should be reviewed and approved by the Health Department.

-A Checklist for Construction
+A Checklist For Construction

-- All food contact surfaces must be smooth, non-absorbent, and easily cleanable (e.g., Formica® countertops). - All food must be protected from direct contact with customers.
+- All food preparation must occur at the event. - All food contact surfaces must be smooth, non-absorbent, and easily cleanable (e.g., formica countertops). - All food must be protected from direct contact with customers.
 Separate by use of counters, shields, roping off, sneeze guards, etc. - Determine exactly what must fit into the area. - Arrange the booth and equipment so there will be the fewest steps between preparation, cooking, and serving.